codesenju/conversion/README.md

 ﻿# Conversion
-This java program provides the following conversion:
+This java program provides the following conversions:
 * Kelvin to celsius
 * Pounds to kilograms
 * Miles to kilometers